Norman Jewison: Early life and education

-Jewison was born in Toronto, Ontario, the son of Dorothy Irene (née Weaver) and Percy Joseph Jewison (1890–1974), who managed a convenience store and post office.
+Jewison was born in Toronto, Ontario, the son of Percy Joseph Jewison (1890–1974), who managed a convenience store and post office, and Dorothy Irene (née Weaver).
 He attended Kew Beach School and Malvern Collegiate Institute, and while growing up in the 1930s displayed an aptitude for performing and theatre.
-He was often mistaken for being Jewish due to his surname and direction of Fiddler on the Roof, but Jewison and his family are Protestants (Methodists) of English descent.
+He was often mistaken for being Jewish due to his surname and direction of Fiddler on the Roof, but he and his family were in fact Methodists of English descent.
 He served in the Royal Canadian Navy (1944–1945) during World War II, and after being discharged travelled in the American South, where he encountered segregation, an experience that influenced his later work.

 Jewison attended Victoria College in the University of Toronto, graduating with a B.A. in 1949.
-As a student, he was involved in writing, directing, and acting in various theatrical productions, including the All-Varsity Revue in 1949.
+As a student, he was involved in writing, directing and acting in various theatrical productions, including the All-Varsity Revue in 1949.
 Following graduation, he moved to London England, where he worked sporadically as a script writer for a children's television program and bit part actor for the BBC, while supporting himself with odd jobs.
 Out of work in Britain in late 1951, he returned to Canada to become a production trainee at CBLT in Toronto, which was preparing for the launch of CBC Television.